joshre-ms/azure-gallery/README.md

 * `createUIDefinitionHandler`
 Optional.
 A JSON string specifying the value of the handler tag in the createuidefinition.cs file for CRP packages.

+* `addHideKey`
+Optional.
+A boolean indicating whether the gallery package should be hidden from the public.
+If set to `true`, the gallery package will only be visible if the URI query parameter `microsoft_azure_marketplace_itemhidekey=xrp` is specified, e.g. https://portal.azure.com/?microsoft_azure_marketplace_itemhidekey=xrp.

 #### Additional notes

 * The file name for a package manifest is not used in creating a gallery package.
 Feel free to name your package manifests in a a way that helps your organize them best.